 PaO₂ between 7.3 kPa (55 mmHg) and 8.0 kPa (60 mmHg), or SaO₂ of 88%, if there is evidence of pulmonary hypertension, peripheral oedema suggesting congestive cardiac failure, or polycythaemia (haematocrit > 55%).

 Surgical interventions (bullectomy, lung volume reduction surgery, [ ] and lung transplant) are the last step in the management of COPD.
 They are used to improve lung dynamics, exercise adherence, and quality of life.
-Endobronchial valve insertion can produce clinically meaningful improvements in appropriately selected COPD patients.
+Lung volume reduction surgery is indicated in patients with very severe airflow limitation, and especially in patients with localised upper lobe disease and lower than normal exercise capacity. [ ] Bullectomy is an option in COPD patients with dyspnoea in whom CT reveals huge bullae occupying at least 30% of the hemithorax.
+Severely poor functional status and severe decrease in FEV1 (<500 mL) make these options less favourable.
+Endobronchial valve insertion can produce clinically meaningful improvements in appropriately selected patients with COPD.

 Criteria for referral for lung transplantation include: